VCF is the leading independent organisation addressing child abuse linked to faith or belief across all ethnicities.

 Kelly Bamu, Kristy’s sister and survivor formally launched ‘The Bamu Project’ – a London‑Paris initiative supported by VCF to focus on violence linked to harmful practices; conceived as a response to the tragic death of her brother Kristy, aged 15.

-VCF took on the leadership of the National Working Group on Child Abuse linked to Faith or Belief, which comprises a membership of statutory, community and faith partners, as well as individuals with specialist knowledge of faith-based issues.
+VCF took on the leadership of the National Working Group on Child Abuse linked to Faith or Belief, which comprises a membership of statutory, community and faith partners, as well as individuals with specialist knowledge or experience of faith-based issues.